snowplow-archive/snowplow.github.com/_posts/2015-08-14-dealing-with-duplicate-event-ids.md

 If all client-sent fields match, the [deduplication algorithm](/blog/2015/08/14/dealing-with-duplicate-event-ids#deduplicating-the-event-id) would treat it as a natural duplicate (i.e. delete all but one event).
 The more relevant case is when one or more fields differ.
 It’s unlikely that these duplicates are the result of ID collisions.
 The event ID is a [UUID V4][uuid-v4] which makes it [close to impossible][uuid-random] for the trackers to generate identical identifiers.

 Instead, exogenous duplicates are the result of other software that runs client-side.
-For instance, browser pre-cachers, anti-virus software, adult content screeners and web scrapers can all introduce additional events that also get sent to Snowplow collectors, often with the a duplicate event ID.
+For instance, browser pre-cachers, anti-virus software, adult content screeners and web scrapers can introduce additional events that also get sent to Snowplow collectors, often with a duplicate event ID.
 These events can be sent before or after the *real* event, i.e. the one that is supposed to capture the actual event.
 Duplicates can be sent from the same device or a different one.
-These duplicates can be actual Snowplow events but have a single event ID.
+These duplicates can also be actual Snowplow events, but with a single event ID.
 For example, we have come across crawlers that have limited random number generator functionality and generate the same UUID over and over again.

-These duplicates share an event ID but one or more client-sent fields differ.
-Often is consists of one true event (the one that was supposed to be triggered), and one or more copies with varying fields.
-It’s less straightforward to deduplicate them.
-If it’s unclear which event is the parent event, delete all or treat them differently.
-If the parent event can be detected, give it a new ID and preserve the relationship to the parent event.
+These duplicates share an event ID but one or more client-sent fields are different.
+In some cases, there is a parent event (the event that is meant to be captured).
+If it’s unclear which event is the parent event, delete all or move them to a separate stream.
+If the parent event can be detected, give all other events a new ID and preserve their relationship to the parent event.

 ## Deduplicating the event ID